mystsoftware/myst-help-center/myst-management/performance/maxpacketallowed.md

 ### Diagnosis:

-Packet size *(max_allowed_packet_size)* can be altered in the 'db' docker service, for issues faced during deployments.
-Validation can be done once the failed deployments are successfully deployed, after increasing the packet size.
+Packet size *(max_allowed_packet_size)* can be altered in the 'db' docker service, for issues faced as Myst fails to push the files.
+The Myst studio action fails, but the Myst agent could continue to run as normal.
+Validation can be done once the failed-files are successfully pushed, as we increase the packet size.

 One or more of the following issues are observed: